CalamityAdam/iot/react/projects/bench_bnb/bench_bnb_i.md

 ### `SessionForm` Components

-To make our React components modular, we will reuse and render the same form component on login and signup.
+To make our React components modular, we will reuse and render the same presentational form component on login and signup.
+We'll keep this form component ["dumb"](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0), however, so that it doesn't need to know anything about the container or route rendering it.

 * Create a container `LoginFormContainer`, another container `SignupFormContainer`, and their controlled component `SessionForm`.